varadero cuba

 Hotels and Guesthouses in Varadero Cuba

-Casa de Betty and Jorge
+Casa de Betty and Jorge ($$)

 Casa de Betty and Jorge is a bed and breakfast that feels much more like a small hotel than a traditional guesthouse or rental.
 There is a lovely patio with tables and rocking chairs for evening drinks or morning coffee, and several rooms with a variety of configurations.
-The owners – Betty and Jorge – are gems and are so willing to help guests explore Varadero.
+The owners – Betty and Jorge – are gems and are willing to help guests explore Varadero.

-Casa Marta Margarita
+Casa Marta Margarita ($)

 Casa Marta Margarita includes two apartments, both of which feature kitchenettes, perfect for families or longer stays in Varadero.
 You’ll also find a lovely, shaded terrace with tables and rockers.
 This guesthouse is along one of Varadero’s main thoroughfares and just steps from the beach.

-Villa Obdulia
+Villa Obdulia ($)

 Villa Obdulia is a lovely, budget-friendly little guesthouse located in one of the best and liveliest parts of Varadero, close to the beach and all the restaurants and cafes you could ever want to visit.
 The rooms are simple, and there is a great terrace with long chairs and tables to enjoy breakfast in the morning.